Updated: January 11, 2025

 What are the vital components of an efficient security audit?
 Instinctools’ experts gear you up with the most essential steps of a SaaS audit checklist:

-• Review your security policies.
-Inspect the data encryption protocols you use for the data in motion, in use, and at rest, and evaluate how well they do their job.
+- Review your security policies, standards, and procedures.
+Inspect the encryption protocols you use for the data in motion, in use, and at rest, and evaluate how well they do their job.
 For example, if you use DES (Data Encryption Standard) to secure sensitive information at rest, it may be time to switch to a more sophisticated AES protocol.
+Another best practice is performing malware checks on files before importing or uploading data to the cloud when running a cloud SaaS security assessment.

-• Check your coding.
+- Check your coding.
 Don’t underestimate the importance of secure coding standards.
-Measuring code quality implies reviewing its efficiency, security, reliability, and maintainability.
+Measuring code quality is an integral part of SaaS security assessment that implies reviewing its efficiency, security, reliability, and maintainability.
 If one of these parameters has weak spots, for example, you uncover missing initialization, it puts the whole SaaS solution at risk.

-• Perform various security tests.
-If you want to comply with regulations such as HIPAA, ISO, IEC, SOC 2, etc., you’ll need to undergo a lot of security tests, including vulnerability scanning, security assessment, penetration testing, and compliance audit.
-Thereby you’ll prove the solid security level of your SaaS solution.
+- Perform various security tests.
+If you want to comply with regulations such as HIPAA, ISO, IEC, SOC 2, etc., you’ll need to undergo a lot of security tests, including vulnerability scanning, security assessment, penetration tests, and compliance audit.
+Thereby you’ll prove the solid security level of your solution.

 It’s also important to distinguish between internal and external security audits.

-As a SaaS provider, who wants to safeguard their solution from external threats, you can require a security audit for any third-party software integrating with your application to mitigate security risks.
+As a SaaS provider, who wants to safeguard their solution from external and insider threats, you can require a security audit for any third-party software integrating with your application to mitigate security risks.

 7. Provide a comprehensive disaster recovery plan

-SaaS risk assessment during a security audit leads to developing an incident response plan and disaster recovery (DR) plan as security measures to tackle outages and other issues if they happen.
+SaaS risk assessment during a security audit leads to developing incident response and disaster recovery plans as security measures to tackle outages and other issues if they happen.
 You should ensure data backups are in place and easily accessible to minimize operational disruption when disaster strikes and enable business continuity even in the case of major security blunders.

-As a SaaS vendor, you have to provide your clients with a DR plan that meets two performance goals agreed upon with the customer:
+As a SaaS vendor, you have to provide your clients with a disaster recovery plan that meets two performance goals agreed upon with the customer:

 Want to be fully armored for disaster recovery?

-Even with an in-house IT team, you can lack specific expertise to deal with SaaS security monitoring.
+93% of organizations are moderately to extremely concerned with the shortage of experienced security aces.
+Even if you are among the lucky 7% with vetted pros on their in-house IT team, you can lack specific expertise to deal with SaaS security monitoring.
 Or you may need a safe pair of hands to get over mind-boggling security audits before obtaining compliance with new regulation requirements.
 Don’t hesitate to reach out to skilled professionals.

 Get your SaaS security on lock